TianYu-00/SE-Events-Platform/sources/notes/Environment_Variables_Guide.md

 ```

 #### Database URL
-You don't need this unless you are deploying this project.
+You won't need this unless if you are deploying this project.
 It usually looks like this:
 ```
 postgresql://<username>:<password>@<host>:<port>/<database>
 ```